laxmankrishnamurti/System-Design/02-(Micro-Frontends)/M-02(Micro-Frontend Orchestrator)/Micro-Frontend Orchestrator/01-Webpack/02-Documentation/01-Guides/07-Code Splitting/codeSplitting.md

 - smaller bundles
 - control resource load prioritization

-It used correctly, can have a major impact on load time.
+If used correctly, can have a major impact on load time.

 **There are three general approaches to code splitting available:**